modelcreate/infoworks-ruby-scripts/README.md

 A collection of useful Ruby scripts to help automate the building, calibrating and running of models in InfoWorks.

+For a complete, end-to-end example of building a model directly from GIS data, see the **[Automated GIS-Model Pipeline](./model-build/README.md)**.

 > **Have a script to share?** Submit a pull request, [open an issue](https://github.com/modelcreate/infoworks-ruby-scripts/issues) or send me an email - luke@matrado.ca

 ## Downloading and using scripts